Amos47/2400/GLOSSARY.md

 ## software

-Computer code designed o accept input, process the input and output results.
+Computer code designed to accept input, process the input and output results.

 ## requirements